thepok/Pillars-of-Financial-Wisdom/README.md

 # Pillars of Financial Wisdom
-My Collection  of financial Wisdom for the longtime investor
+My Collection  of financial Wisdom for the longtime ETF investor

 ## Groundtruthes
 * With Patience and Diversifikation, nothing can go wrong.